All Episodes

 And raised hackles among some of your supporters.

-Well, uh raised hackles uh amongst uh some in the blogosphere.
+Well, it raised hackles amongst some in the blogosphere.

-Is the broadcast engineer playing games with the playback speed on this?
+He's the broadcast engineer playing games with the playback speed on this.

 But this is just a flat-out lie when he talks about his gun position.

-I've been talking about the Second Amendment being an individual right for the last year and a half for crying out loud, he came out in total support of the DC gun ban, and he called it constitutional.
+For crying out loud, he came out in total support of the DC gun ban and he called it constitutional.

 Then when the Supreme Court ruled that it was unconstitutional, he did a flip-flop.

-He's allowed just to give his answer with no f but they know.
+He's allowed just to give his answer with no, but they know.

 They know that he's flip-flopping.